steffenskov/PerformantReflection/README.md

 ## For instantiating types
 Simply call `TypeInstantiator.CreateInstance(someType)` similar to how you would with `Activator.CreateInstance` - it's that simple :-)

-Or if you need to populate properties with public getters but private setters, use the `InstanceBuilder` like this:
+Or if you need to populate properties with public getters but private setters, use the `ObjectBuilder` like this:
 ```
-var instance = new InstanceBuilder<YourType>()
+var instance = new ObjectBuilder<YourType>()
                 .With(inst => inst.Id, Guid.NewGuid()) // The Id property will be set to Guid.NewGuid()
                 .With(inst => inst.Name, "Some name") // Likewise Name will be set to "Some name"
                 .Build();